oracle/terraform-provider-oci/website/docs/d/usage_proxy_subscription_redeemable_users.html.markdown

 # Data Source: oci_usage_proxy_subscription_redeemable_users
 This data source provides the list of Subscription Redeemable Users in Oracle Cloud Infrastructure Usage Proxy service.

-Provides the email IDs of users that can redeem rewards for the given subscription ID.
+Provides the list of user summary that can redeem rewards for the given subscription ID.

 ## Example Usage